Biography of David Thewlis

 David Thewlis Now

 - Thewlis is passionate about painting, plays the guitar and piano, writes poetry and prose.
-In 1999, he published his first novel "The Late Hector Kipling," which became a bestseller in England in 2007.
+In 1999, he published his debut novel "The Late Hector Kipling," which became a bestseller in England in 2007.